 The Administration Office

-Up until recently, we have not paid much attention to remote working.
-Most of our staff are hands on and cannot work from home, and the staff at the administration office at Old Brookside enjoy coming to the office to spend time together and talk with the residents (as well as doing their work!).
-In accordance with government guidance, the administration office staff are working from home mostly but do call in to collect post and do other tasks.
-We can take calls while working at home, although we have had technical difficulties with the system.
-If you have left a voice mail and we have not responded, please call again or email us: the naming convention is email@example.com, or email firstname.lastname@example.org, and the message will be passed to the appropriate person, who will get back to you.
+Up until March last year, we had not paid much attention to remote working.
+Most of our staff are hands on and cannot work from home, and the staff at the administration office at Old Brookside enjoy coming to the office to spend time together and chat with the residents (as well as doing their work!).
+However, the office is now closed to visitors and staff are working from home.
+The phone (01217847889) is answered every day between 9.00am and 4.30pm.
+If you prefer to email us, the naming convention is firstname.lastname@example.org, or use email@example.com, and the message will be passed to the appropriate person, who will get back to you.

 We do regret the need to introduce these restrictions, but of course they are necessary in the current emergency situation.
 We hope that things can get back to normal before too long.